 Horsetail, Scouring Rush, etc.

-Equisetum hyemale L. is the correct and accepted scientific name of this species of Horsetail.
-It was first described by Carl von Linnaeus in Species Plantarum in 1753.
+Equisetum hyemale L. is the correct and accepted scientific name of this species of Equisetum.
+The genus and species were both described as such by Carl von Linnaeus in the second volume of the first edition of Species Plantarum in 1753.

 Once the horsetail was back outside it started sending up new shoots again.